CurataEng/cyrss/README.md

 The Python library has an additional dependency on `cchardet` for character encoding detection.
 Installing the library does not require Cython to be installed, but building the release tarball does.

 ## Licensing
-cyrss contains code from two MIT-licensed open source projects, `newsbeuter` and `pugixml`.
-Curata is releasing it under.... *LICENSE (fixme)*

 ## Encoding
 cyrss uses utf-8 strings internally, but accepts any of the `unicode`/`str`/`bytes` types from Python 2 or Python 3.  `bytes` types can be in any encoding: `cchardet` is used to detect and convert non-utf8 encodings prior to parsing.